logicly-au/docs.iar-dst.online/user-guide/saving-results.rst

 Step 3 - Add a unique identifier
 ----------------------------------
-Add in an identifier column to the end of what will become your master spreadsheet.
-In our example, we have used `label` and populated it with the patient's client number.
+There is an identifier column at the end of the results called `label`.
+In our example, we have populated `label` with the patient's client number.
+This will allow us to match patients to their results when we start to add more rows to our spreadsheet.

 .. image:: img/iar_dst_export-id-column.png
     :alt: Example of including an identifier column